article is intended to introduce basic tool making knowledge

 Cutting operation is perhaps the most common operation performed

 in a stamping die.
 The component to be cut is placing in between

-bypass each other.
-Usually, the Die is bigger than the punch to
+members bypass each other.
+Usually, the Die is bigger than

-allow smooth enter of the punch.
-The sizes difference between the
+the punch to allow smooth enter of the punch.
+The sizes difference

-being performed, the metal's properties, and the desired edge condition
+operation being performed, the metal's properties, and the

 A Brass sheet of 1 mm thickness ( 0.0393 inch ).
 Cutting clearance